 You can get a 25% discount on your council tax bill if you live by yourself.

-Claiming this rebate could save you hundreds of pounds each year so is really worth doing.
+Claiming this rebate could save you hundreds of pounds each year so it really is worth doing.

 The single person rebate is open to anyone who pays council tax and lives alone.
 Council tax is calculated on the assumption that 2 or more people share each residence - if you live alone you do not have to pay as much.